Innovative tools to study the impact and mode of action of micro and nanoplastics on human health: towards a knowledge base for risk assessment

 • Tyoterveyslaitos Finnish Institute of Occupational Health - FIOHA (Project partner)

-• Technical University of Denmark (Danmarks Tekniske Universiteit) (Project partner)
+• Technical University of Denmark (Project partner)

 • Fundación para la Formación e Investigación Sanitarias en la Region de Murcia (FFIS) (Project partner)